Mount Ellis Academy

 Mount Ellis Academy is a co-educational private high school (grades 9 through 12) located about 5 mi east of Bozeman, Montana, United States.

 Founded in 1902, Mt.
 Ellis Academy includes boys and girls dormitories, an Administration building, gymnasium, and other facilities.
 Mt.
 Ellis operates a ski area on US Forest Service land about 3 mi from the school in Bear Canyon.
 The academy sits on a 500 acre campus.

 During peak years in the 1960s, Mt.
 Ellis had nearly 200 students.
 In recent decades enrollment has trended downward and stood at about 70 students for the 2005- 2006 school year.
 According to a 2001 report, out of over 100 private schools in Montana, Mount Ellis was one of only ten accredited under state education standards.

 Mt Ellis Academy is sponsored by the Seventh-day Adventist Church and is part of the Montana Conference of Seventh-day Adventists.

 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

-Academics

-The required curriculum includes classes in the following subject areas: Religion, English, Oral Communications, Social Studies, Mathematics, Science, Physical Education, Health, Computer Applications, Fine Arts, and Electives.

-The school offers a number of elective classes, such as Wood Shop, Art, Metal Shop, Auto Shop, Personal Finance, Home Economics, Leadership, Soccer, Volleyball, Basketball, Handbells, Choir, and Strings.

-Life Time activities offered include Skiing/snowboarding, Rock Climbing, and Disc Golf.

-Spiritual aspects

-All students take religion classes each year that they are enrolled.
-These classes cover topics in biblical history and Christian and denominational doctrines.
-Instructors in other disciplines also begin each class period with prayer or a short devotional thought, many which encourage student input.
-Weekly, the entire student body gathers together in the auditorium for an hour-long chapel service.

-Outside the classrooms there is year-round spiritually oriented programming that relies on student involvement.